 A/N: This is the first chapter of new material after the one shot.
-Thank yous to NKubie, LizziePaige, and Honeymoon Edward, for pre-reading and Midnight Cougar for betaing.
-They’re all amazing, and I’m so grateful for their help. xx
+Thank yous to Team Spiderward for all you do. xx

 Song inspiration for this chapter: “She’s Mine,” Kip Moore

 (Playlist for this story can be found on my YouTube channel, if you search for “ghostreader24”)

 Disclaimer: Stephenie Meyer owns Twilight.
 The NHL owns anything that sounds familiar.
 I’m here having fun.